Join Here | Log In

 The HMGB1 protein binds to RAGE (receptor for AGE) in addition to the toll-like receptors (immune system receptors activated by LPS).
 Researchers show this by injecting HMGB1 into mice that are lacking various receptors (e.g., RAGE, TLR2) to see the response.[ref]

-One way that HMGB1 interacts with RAGE is to bind to it in order to transport LPS into the lysosomes of a cell.
+One way that HMGB1 interacts with RAGE is by binding to it in order to transport LPS into the lysosomes of a cell.
 The HMGB1 then causes the lysosome to release the contents into the cytosol, which activates a strong immune response inside the cell resulting in cell death.
 Like a little cell bomb being triggered.
 Again, this can be good in certain situations.
 But… over-activation, such as in sepsis, is bad.[ref]

 Why is this interesting?